 Duration: 3-7 Days

 Maybe the thought of spin classes or star jumps makes you groan, but your period – the menstrual phase – is the best time to do HIIT (High Intensity Interval Training).
-Your oestrogen and progesterone levels drop, which means HIIT will be most effective exercise for burning fat, and (not that we think you ever need an excuse,) what better time than to indulge on pasta and potatoes to keep you going throughout the day?
+Your oestrogen and progesterone levels drop in the menstrual phase, which means HIIT will be the most effective exercise for burning fat.
+Not that we think you ever need an excuse but what better time to indulge on pasta and potatoes to keep you going throughout the day?
 Carbs are key for avoiding burn out.
-Avoid extreme stretching as ligaments and tendons are looser due to changing hormones in your body during this part of your cycle.

 Phase 2: Follicular Phase